-Mebane and coworkers in 2001 reported a novel method for deoxygenation of aromatic alcohols using Raney catalysts.
-Raney cobalt was first utilized in this kind of transformation and demonstrates its effectiveness exclusively in catalyzing the deoxygenation of $\alpha$ -substituted alcohol (Scheme 28).
-Compared to Raney nickel, Raney cobalt is less reactive in transfer hydrogenolysis reactions.
-However, its advantage is reflected in the absence of ring reduction encountered during the deoxygenation of $\alpha$ -substituted alcohols containing two or more aromatic rings, which can occur with Raney nickel.
+Mebane and co-workers in 2001 reported a novel method for the deoxygenation of aromatic alcohols using Raney catalysts.50 Raney cobalt was first used in this kind of transformation and demonstrates its effectiveness exclusively in catalysing the deoxygenation of α -substituted alcohol (Scheme 28).
+Compared to

 Scheme 28.
-Deoxygenation of $\alpha$ -substituted alcohols.
+Deoxygenation of α -substituted alcohols.